alanapapa/kodluyoruz/data-n-algorithms/InsertionSort/README.md

    [2,6,16,18,22,27]
 ***

 2. Write the Big-O notation.

    Insertion Sort --> O(n²)

 ***

-- Time Complexity:
+Time Complexity:
--  Average case: Aradığımız sayının ortada olması
+-  Average case: The number we are looking for is in the middle
--  Worst case: Aradığımız sayının sonda olması.
+-  Worst case: The number we're looking for is at the end.
-- Best case: Aradığımız sayının dizinin en başında olması.
+- Best case: The number we're looking for is at the top of the array.

 ***

-3. Dizi sıralandıktan sonra 18 sayısı hangi case kapsamına girer?
-Yazınız.
+3. What case does the number 18 fall into after the array is sorted?

-   18 sayısı 16 ile ortada kaldığından dolayı *Average case* kapsamına girer
+   Since the number 18 is in the middle with 16, it is included in the **Average case**

 ***

-4. [7,3,5,8,2,9,4,15,6] dizisinin Insertion Sort'a göre ilk 4 adımını yazınız.
+4. [7,3,5,8,2,9,4,15,6] Write the first 4 steps of the array according to the Insertion Sort.

    [3,7,5,8,2,9,4,15,6]